Three ways to cover a graph: Results

 \subsection{Bounded Degeneracy}

-The \emph{degeneracy} $\dg(G)$ of a graph $G$ is the minimum of the maximum out-degree over all \emph{acyclic} orientations of $G$.
-It is one less than the \emph{coloring number}, introduced in~\cite{Erd-66}, and is a classical measure for the sparsity of $G$.
-The next corollary follows directly from the definition of degeneracy and Theorem~\ref{thm:starorient}.
+The \emph{degeneracy} $\dg(H)$ of a graph $H$ is the minimum of the maximum out-degree over all {acyclic} orientations of $H$.
+It is a classical measure for the sparsity of $H$.
+By Lemma~\ref{lem:pseudo} and the definition we have $p(H)\leq a(H)\leq \dg(H)$.
+Thus, the next corollary follows directly from Theorem~\ref{thm:starorient}.

-\begin{corollary} For every $G$ we have $\lsa(G)\leq\dg(G)+1$. \end{corollary}
+\begin{corollary} For every $H$ we have $\lsa(H)\leq\dg(H)+1$. \end{corollary}